TapwaveZodiac/novelaiUKB/docs/Moving-to-GLM.md

 Write. + /nothink #This is a default instruction.
 If you provide one it'll be replaced by yours.
 <|system|>
 Author's note #3 paragraphs from bottom
-Contextual Lorebooks (including "always True")
 <|assistant|>
-<think></think>
+Story
+<|system|>
+Author's note #3 paragraphs from bottom
+Contextual Lorebooks (including "always True") #inserted aligned to a newline at ~8000? characters from the bottom
+<|assistant|>
 Prefill #1 paragraph from bottom
 Story
 ***
 ```

-Note: AN will be before Memory if your context window has no story text.
+Note: Order will be different if your context window has too little story text.
+Contextual lorebooks may be present before or after the Author's Note depending on the size of your paragraphs.

 ## Lorebook